trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 sudo make install
 ```

-## Configure the new touch pad driver
+## Configure the new touchpad driver

 The new driver won't be used until there's a proper config file set up.
 Create the config file at `/usr/share/X11/xorg.conf.d/50-mtrack.conf` (root or admin permission needed) and edit it with your favorite text editor.
 Or use these commands: